-This guide is an alternative to the in-game scanning tutorial video (though you can also watch that by pressing F12 and going to the Tutorial Videos tab, Exploration section).
+This guide is an alternative to the official scanning tutorial video (though you can also watch that in the EVE Help Center).

 Many sites in EVE, such as Stations and Stargates, show up on your Overview so that you can warp to them from anywhere.